mcmorris/CMPUT391/README.md

 $ starttomcat

-Note: Only available in the university of Alerta computer labs. (to stop ctrl+C in the terminal where tomcat is)
+Note: Only available in the university of Alberta computer labs. (to stop ctrl+C in the terminal where tomcat is)

 Step 6: Now you can go to web and view the site